unmad24/Solved-OJ-Problems/README.md

 # Solved-OJ-Problems
-This repository contains problems I've solved from the beginning of my problem solving career.
+This repository contains some of problems I've solved from the beginning of my problem solving career.